-- A Tier 2 concern is raised by the Program Director, or their delegate, to the Dean (Learning and Teaching). - The Program Director, or their delegate, provides all relevant information to the Dean (Learning and Teaching), which may include, but is not limited to, the nature of the concern, communication with the student regarding the concern, investigations undertaken/advice sought regarding the concern, actions taken regarding the concern, details of the course, professional practice activities and relevant assessment items in relation to the concern, history of similar concerns, the student's academic transcript, documentation submitted by the student. - The Dean (Learning and Teaching) seeks advice from the Head of School, or their delegate, on the concern. - The Dean (Learning and Teaching) may seek advice of others, either internal or external to the University, to investigate the compliance concern and to inform their decision-making process. - The Dean (Learning and Teaching) may request the student attend an interview and/or provide evidence to clarify concerns that have been identified.
+- A Tier 2 concern is raised by the Program Director to the Dean (Learning and Teaching) - The Program Director provides all relevant information to the Dean (Learning and Teaching), which may include, but is not limited to, the nature of the concern, communication with the student regarding the concern, investigations undertaken/advice sought regarding the concern, actions taken regarding the concern, details of the course, professional practice activities and relevant assessment items in relation to the concern, history of similar concerns, the student's academic transcript, documentation submitted by the student

+- The Dean (Learning and Teaching) seeks advice from the Head of School, or their delegate, on the concern - The Dean (Learning and Teaching) may seek advice of others, either internal or external to the University, to investigate the compliance concern and to inform their decision-making process - The Dean (Learning and Teaching) may request the student attend an interview and/or provide evidence to clarify concerns that have been identified.
 Where appropriate, attendance at the interview by another member of staff may be required to observe and verify the proceedings.
-The student being interviewed may nominate a peer support person who is not legally qualified, to accompany them to the interview. - The Dean (Learning and Teaching) determines the outcome of the concern, based on the principles of natural justice, which includes but is not limited to one or more of the following actions: - Dismiss the concern and take no further action. - Refer the student back to the Program Director to deal with the matter as Tier 1.

-- Deal with the matter under relevant University Policies and Procedures. - Notify the Australian Health Practitioner Regulation Agency, where appropriate, of the student concern. - Based on the investigation of the Tier 2 matter, the Dean (Learning and Teaching) may determine an outcome involving penalties, as detailed in relevant University Procedures. - The Dean (Learning and Teaching) advises the student of the outcome in writing.
-The outcome and all relevant documentation are recorded in the student's Central University file in Student Business Services with a copy to the Program Director, or their delegate, Fit for Professional Practice Office and Placement Officer/WIL Coordinator.
+The student being interviewed may nominate a peer support person who is not legally qualified, to accompany them to the interview - The Dean (Learning and Teaching) determines the outcome of the concern, based on the principles of natural justice, which includes but is not limited to one or more of the following actions: - Dismiss the concern and take no further action - Refer the student back to the Program Director to deal with the matter as Tier 1 - Deal with the matter under relevant University Policies and Procedures - Notify the Australian Health Practitioner Regulation Agency, where appropriate, of the student concern - Based on the investigation of the Tier 2 matter, the Dean (Learning and Teaching) may determine an outcome involving penalties, as detailed in relevant University Procedures - The Dean (Learning and Teaching) advises the student of the outcome in writing.
+The outcome and all relevant documentation are recorded in the student's Central University file in Student Business Services with a copy to the Program Director